-As a foodie, after a weekend at a beer bloggers conference, my brain is in overdrive with ideas for combining two of my favorites…beer and dessert.
+As a foodie and craft beer chef, my brain is always in overdrive brainstorming ideas for combining two of my favorites…beer and dessert.
 Many people can’t imagine beer and desserts going together, but they are SOOOOO WRONG!
 True…BAD beer doesn’t work well with dessert, but EXCEPTIONAL beer is perfect for a dessert.

 This dessert has two parts…the dipping bread stick and the affogato.
 I realize that traditional affogato is coffee-based dessert, usually as vanilla ice cream drowned in hot coffee.
 However, why not replace the coffee with something a bit tastier???
 That’s exactly what I did, and WOW!
 It was A-M-A-Z-I-N-G!!